Bartva1/CD-ABSC-with-LLMs/README.md

 GROQ_KEY=your_groq_key_here
 GEMINI_KEY=your_gemini_key_here
  ```
 - the client/keys you want to use can be adjusted in LLMs/transformation.py and LLMs/classification.py.
+Groq was used for both models in this study, and is used in the current configuration.

 5. Run ABSC experiments with LLMs